 left of the German war machine.
 They required the Germans

-to surrender all remaining instruments of war,
+to surrender all remaining instruments of war, among which

-Allies worked out a plan to divide these amongst themselves.
+a plan to divide these amongst themselves.
 After a careful

 survey, seven were declared obsolete and dismantled, seven

 destroyed by the German Crews, the rest divided up between

-the British, French Italian and Japanese
+the British, French Italian and Japanese Governments.
+Following

-and restrictions were put on the German Government on the construction of
+were put on the German Government on the construction of

 20,000ft - Dynamic Ceiling